Decatur, Alabama: 2000 census

-As of the 2020 United States census, there were 57,938 people, 22,113 households, and 13,802 families residing in the city.

 Economy

 Decatur has grown to be the busiest river port on the Tennessee River.
 The Port of Decatur sees large amounts of barge traffic from up and down the Tennessee River, which has led to twelve Fortune 500 companies opening plants in the city.
 Major employers include General Electric, 3M, Wayne Farms, United Launch Alliance, Nucor, Bunge Limited, Daikin, Hyosung, Ascend Performance Materials, and the Tennessee Valley Authority.

 Decatur is also known as the "Home of Meow Mix", after the company bought a 200000 sqft facility in town, and now utilizes its riverfront property to ship the finished product up and down the Tennessee River.

 Being part of the Huntsville-Decatur CSA, the city lies within the region having the most engineers per capita in the nation.

-A recent BRAC Base realignment will bring a population, conservatively estimated at 5,000−10,000 people (not including their families), to the area surrounding Redstone Arsenal.

 Approval of the United Launch Alliance combined Lockheed-Martin and Boeing's rocket manufacturing contracts to a central location at the plant in Decatur.
 All satellite launching rockets used by the U.S. government will be built in Decatur.
 This approval brought over 230 new jobs to the Decatur area.
 The ULA plant utilizes the Tennessee River to ship the rockets to Cape Canaveral.

 In March 2008, a $1.3 billion development, including a Bass Pro Shops was announced for the Interstate 65/Interstate 565 interchange inside the city limits.
 The development, named Sweetwater, would have included more than 1000000 sqft of retail space, 825000 sqft of medical and office space, 2,700 residences, and an entertainment venue with seating for up to 8,000 people.
 A school, fire department, parks and lakes were expected to support the future development.
 As of Spring 2010, this project still seems to be on the horizon, but there is no set date for the project to start.
 As of 2012, Bass Pro Shop has removed Decatur from its list of stores "Coming Soon" on its webpage.
 In 2013, Mayor Don Kyle announced that the "Sweet Water" complex was back on track, but has not announced whether Bass Pro Shops will be involved or not.
 Research from the Franklin Center for Government and Public Integrity suggests that the economic impact of Bass Pro Shops is typically limited despite the large subsidies the company often receives.